 The other thing is MONEY.
-Yes, you need money to travel and unfortunately it doesn’t grow on trees!
+Yes, you need money to travel and unfortunately, it doesn’t grow on trees!

-Our daughter, born in Peru and having traveled around the world at least 4 times by her second birthday is our reluctant traveler.
+Our daughter, born in Peru and has traveled around the world at least 4 times by her second birthday is our reluctant traveler.
 Now 8, she opted to stay with her grandmother during our last road trip.

 This year we participated in gymnastics, karate, Auskick (Australian Rules football) and little athletics.
-Instead of missing important dates or a few weeks here or there, our daughter really enjoyed and indeed thrived though her participation.
+Instead of missing important dates or a few weeks here or there, our daughter really enjoyed and indeed thrived through her participation.

 We Bought Household STUFF

 Our lawnmower, vacuum cleaner, and washing machine all stopped working during the year.
 According to our belief in not throwing stuff out… we paid for the lawnmower and vacuum to be repaired.
 (Almost as costly as replacing them.)
-Unfortunately, the washing machine was beyond hope and we needed to buy a new one!
-Then our tiny flat screen fell off a table and we reverted to an old fashioned TV for the year (it doesn’t connect to the internet).
+Unfortunately, the washing machine was beyond hope, and we needed to buy a new one!
+Then our tiny flat screen fell off a table, and we reverted to an old-fashioned TV for the year (it doesn’t connect to the internet).

 Papa Woodwork Tools

 With our weekends a little less filled with travel, and less pressure to utilize every minute, papa began to indulge his woodworking dreams.
 Suddenly a stream of woodworking tools began to arrive in the house.
-I know that if we had of taken a family holiday 2018, for sure he would not have been able to afford these purchases.
+I know that if we had taken a family holiday 2018, for sure he would not have been able to afford these purchases.
 As a result, he discovered how much he enjoys tinkering with wood.

 Since moving back to Australia we have always enjoyed gardening and having a vegetable garden.
 This year not only did we go 100% organic (no snail killer!) but we also were home in order to tend the garden all year round.
-As a result we’ve had some delicious harvests and once again we have reflected on the benefits of Gardening with Kids.
+As a result, we’ve had some delicious harvests and once again we have reflected on the benefits of Gardening with Kids.

 Papa’s Trip To Nicaragua

-A member of papa’s family was diagnosed with a terminal illness and he decided that he needed to visit urgently.
+A member of papa’s family was diagnosed with a terminal illness, and he decided that he needed to visit urgently.
 This was in early July when Nicaragua had been struggling with the shadow of civil war for over 2 months.

 The streets were blocked; he had to pass over 20 barricades to make it from the airport in Managua to his home town of Granada.
-This emergency trip was vital, but totally unplanned and made the budget much tighter, if it wasn’t already!
+This emergency trip was vital, but totally unplanned and made the budget much tighter if it wasn’t already!

-Finally we were joyously blessed with another child!
+Finally, we were joyously blessed with another child!
 Despite being given close to 100% of the baby items and clothes; we discovered there was one thing we desperately needed to fit our growing family (and puppy).
 That was a new car.
-We decided to upgrade to a bigger car and get a 4wd so we could explore more in 2019.
+We decided to upgrade to a bigger car and get a 4wd, so we could explore more in 2019.

 To compare our 2018 travel moments, see what we did in previous years, by reading our “Best of 2017: Remarkable Family Travel Experiences” and “Incredible Family Travel Experiences – Best of 2016”.